 Motivation and Feedback in Coaching

-Dawn Hunter explains why motivation is seen to be a key aspect for most athletes in enabling them to achieve their goals
+Dawn Hunter explains why motivation is seen to be an essential aspect for most athletes in enabling them to achieve their goals.

 Motivation and Feedback in Coaching The definition of motivation can be divided into two main camps.
-The first is that of enthusiasm for something; when athletes are highly motivated they are often really enjoying their training and are really keen to do their sessions.
+The first is that of enthusiasm for something; when athletes are highly motivated, they are often enjoying their training and are keen to do their sessions.
 The other camp is that of the need or reason for doing something, i.e. the motivation behind what is being done.
-So, an athlete may not be enthusiastic about getting up at 6am to do a long bike ride in preparation for an Ironman triathlon, but they are motivated as they know that if they do the training now they will be more likely to do better in the race.
+So, an athlete may not be enthusiastic about getting up at 6 am to do a long bike ride in preparation for an Ironman triathlon.
+Still, they are motivated as they know that if they do the training now, they will be more likely to do better in the race.
 When planning a season and defining SMARTER goals, the motivation to achieve those goals should be assessed by the coach as it will have a direct impact on the amount and intensity of any training set and the success of any training programme.
-Knowing any barriers to training and also the athletes' training likes and dislikes will help in future motivation lapses.
+Knowing any barriers to training and also the athletes' training likes, and dislikes will help in future motivation lapses.

 Source of motivation

-Motivation that relies solely on something or someone external to the athlete should be noted.
-An athlete's goals need to be self-governed otherwise the motivation to take the steps to achieve those goals may be lacking.
+A motivation that relies solely on something or someone external to the athlete should be noted.
+An athlete's goals need to be self-governed.
+Otherwise, the motivation to take steps to achieve those goals may be lacking.
 For example, an athlete may want to do well at a particular race because friends and family will be watching.
-Generally this is unlikely to be a good source of motivation as it comes from outside the athlete and when the going gets tough the athlete may decide that they don't care what anyone else thinks and give up on their goal.
-Sometimes an athlete can be too motivated - this usually ends in them not taking appropriate rest days, as they just want to train all the time.
-It is important that your athlete's appreciate that rest is as important as training and will allow the body to adapt to the training load.
+This is unlikely to be a good source of motivation as it comes from outside the athlete and when the going gets tough, the athlete may decide that they don't care what anyone else thinks and give up on their goal.
+Sometimes an athlete can be too motivated - this usually ends in them not taking appropriate rest days, as they want to train all the time.
+Your athletes must appreciate that rest is as important as training and will allow the body to adapt to the training load.

 One aspect of being a successful coach is getting useful feedback from your athletes as to how they find your sessions.
-Scientific methods of feedback, such as heart rates etc. are useful, but in order to assess your athletes' motivation levels, you need to be able to understand how they feel a session went as much as how their body responded physiologically.
-Based on this feedback you can alter and adapt their training accordingly.
-If the aim of your sessions is not being achieved then you can look for another way to achieve the same aim.
+Scientific methods of feedback, such as heart rates, etc., are helpful.
+Still, to assess your athletes' motivation levels, you need to be able to understand how they feel a session went as much as how their body responded physiologically.
+Based on this feedback, you can alter and adapt their training accordingly.
+If the aim of your sessions is not being achieved, then you can look for another way to achieve the same aim.

-If the verbal feedback is given over the phone it is often difficult to get full and frank answers, as there is no visual feedback available from either coach or athlete.
-For feedback via phone both athlete and coach need to be comfortable communicating over the telephone.
+If the verbal feedback is given over the phone, it is often difficult to get full and frank answers, as there is no visual feedback available from either coach or athlete.
+For feedback via phone, both athlete and coach need to be comfortable communicating over the telephone.
 The difficulty with both visual and verbal feedback is keeping a record of it.
-Visual feedback can be written down fairly easily: "the athlete looked really pleased with him/ herself at the end of the session".
+Visual feedback can be written down quickly: "the athlete looked pleased with him/ herself at the end of the session".

-Written feedback - where an athlete does sessions without the coach's presence, feedback may also be given via email or text.
-Although expansive, email can frequently hide an athlete's true view on performance.
+Written feedback - where an athlete does sessions without the coach's presence, feedback may be given via email or text.
+Although expansive, email can frequently hide an athlete's actual view on performance.

-For example, you may get athletes who have a long winter of colds and/or injury who by the spring can't understand why they are not going as well as the previous spring.
-By going back over their feedback you can establish and point out to them exactly how much time they have lost through such things.
-It can be surprising how much training can be missed which is forgotten by the athlete only a month or so later.
+For example, you may get athletes who have a long winter of colds or injury by the spring and cannot understand why they are not going as well as the previous spring.
+By going back over their feedback, you can establish and point out to them exactly how much time they have lost through such things.
+It can be surprising how much training can be missed, which is forgotten by the athlete only a month or so later.

 Both great motivation and a lack of motivation can produce lots or no feedback.
-Athletes who are highly motivated and are just getting on with the training frequently fail to feedback unprompted as it doesn't occur to them.
-As long as nothing is going wrong they will just carry on regardless.
+Athletes who are highly motivated and are just getting on with the training frequently fail to feedback unprompted as it does not occur to them.
+As long as nothing is going wrong, they will carry on regardless.
 It is worth trying to pin these athletes down weekly.

-Alternatively, an unmotivated athlete will avoid providing feedback as they will see their non-attendance at sessions as failure.
-With these athletes it is worth re-establishing the reasons for their goals and to push whichever buttons you know will work for them.
+Alternatively, an unmotivated athlete will avoid providing feedback as they will see their non-attendance at sessions as a failure.
+With these athletes, it is worth re-establishing the reasons for their goals and pushing whichever buttons you know will work for them.

-For example, for some athletes it is enough to know that their greatest rival is training to get their motivation back in harness.
-For others, it may be that other factors, such as moving house, getting married, a new job etc., take precedent at the moment and it may be that their goals should be reassessed accordingly to allow for some time to address these other aspects.
+For example, for some athletes, it is enough to know that their greatest rival is training to get their motivation back in harness.
+For others, it may be that other factors, such as moving to a new house, getting married, a new job, etc., take precedence at the moment and it may be that their goals should be reassessed accordingly to allow for some time to address these other aspects.

-Unmotivated athletes can also provide lots of feedback and this is where you can often get to the root of the problem.
-Email works well for 'baring of the soul' as there is the sense of anonymity despite knowing where the email is going.
-Sometimes an athlete will start the email not knowing why they are unmotivated and by the time they get to the end they will have worked it out for themselves.
+Unmotivated athletes can also provide lots of feedback, and this is where you can often get to the root of the problem.
+Email works well for 'baring of the soul' as there is a sense of anonymity despite knowing where the email is going.
+Sometimes an athlete will start the email not knowing why they are unmotivated, and by the time they get to the end, they will have worked it out for themselves.

-Texts are not ideal for feedback as they are quite short, but for race results and facts and figures regarding a session they can be useful, particularly if an athlete is racing or training abroad.
-A text is definitely better than no feedback at all and is another way of having communication with your athletes.
+Texts are not ideal for feedback as they are relatively short, but for race results and facts and figures regarding a session, they can be useful, particularly if an athlete is racing or training abroad.
+A text is better than no feedback at all and is another way of having communication with your athletes.

-For some athletes, having a coach is helpful to motivation.
+For some athletes, having a coach is helpful for motivation.
 The fact that there is someone they have to 'report' to can frequently persuade a reluctant athlete to do a session.
-Unfortunately it is usually the case that the sessions an athlete dislikes the most are those that work to their weaknesses.
-Once that weakness is overcome it is likely that those very sessions, which were unpopular before, are suddenly a favourite.
+Unfortunately, it is usually the case that the sessions an athlete dislikes the most are those that work to their weaknesses.
+Once that weakness is overcome it is likely that those sessions, which were unpopular before, are suddenly a favourite.

 This article first appeared in: